Siri App in iOS 27 Explained: Everything You Need to Know

 The Road to the Siri app

 If anything, Apple was averse to the idea of packaging Siri into an AI chatbot.
 It didn't want to create just another AI chatbot, instead, the company wanted to weave AI experiences across the system.
-However, after failed initiatives in the AI race, Apple is finally developing a Siri app in 2026, after all.
+However, after failed initiatives in the AI race and a legal settlement, Apple has finally delivered a Siri app in 2026.
 Here is the timeline of events.

 TimelineEvent